-1 – What are the fees?
+1. What are my fees?

-2 – How high is its approval rating?
+2. How high is its approval rating?

 The approval rating indicates what percentage of applications the credit card processor approves.
 A higher approval rating usually means a higher percentage of approved applicants, a higher processing speed and a lower fee to apply.
 A lower approval rating usually means the opposite.

-3 – What features does it offer?
+3. What features does it offer?

-Most companies offer a variety of terminal options, including swipers, virtual terminals, or online payment forms.
+Most credit card processing companies offer a variety of terminal options, including swipers, virtual terminals, or online payment forms.
 However, many businesses will need more functionality than a simple gateway to process a payment.

 These types of features are often NOT included with your merchant account and can lead to expensive or complicated integrations by separate software providers.
 Be sure your merchant account is compatible, or better yet, already integrated with the features you desire.
 Use this free evaluation guide to help you find the right the solution for your business.

-7 – How long is funding time?
+7. How long is funding time?

-Be somewhat wary of services boasting “instant” or “guaranteed” setup, as it can mean a holding time for your funds.
+Be somewhat wary of services boasting “instant” or “guaranteed” set up, as it can mean a holding time for your funds.
 Be sure that for whatever online credit card processing service you’re looking into that you know the average funding time for Visa, MasterCard, Discover and American Express transactions (as these can often be different).
 Any longer than a few days can mean your funds are being placed in a holding account to offset the processor’s risk of an “application-free” or “instant” setup.

 Choosing the best online credit card processing service ultimately comes down to how well it will fit with your business in the long-run.
 Will its service and features make your life easier or more difficult?
 Research all your options, send them through this checklist and you’ll be processing credit cards, headache-free, in no time.